rolandyuwy/tp/docs/UserGuide.md

 **Format:** `changeqty INDEX a/AMOUNT`

+* It changes the quantity of the food item at the specified `INDEX`.
   * The index refers to the index number shown in the displayed food list.
   * The index **must be a positive integer** 1, 2, 3, …
 * The amount is the quantity of a food item you want to change by.
   * The amount is a non-zero signed number with a maximum of 2 decimal places.
 It should be more than -100,000.00 and less than +100,000.00, but not 0.